proxmox/ceph/ceph/doc/rados/operations/health-checks.rst

 addresses before they reach an operating monitor.

-The down monitor daemon should generally be restarted as soon as possible to reduce the risk of a subsequen monitor failure leading to a service outage.
+The down monitor daemon should generally be restarted as soon as possible to reduce the risk of a subsequent monitor failure leading to a service outage.

 MON_CLOCK_SKEW